 All programs designed to prepare graduates for licensure include classroom practicums.
 This work takes place in a real educational setting where the student, under the supervision of a mentor teacher, helps lead a preschool or kindergarten class.
 The time spent in these environments helps meet the state requirements for a teaching license.

 Most early childhood development teachers have a bachelor's degree, and some schools might require it.
-In addition, every state mandates licensure, which typically requires several hours of practical teaching experience.
+In addition, every state mandates licensure in order to teach in a public school.
+This typically requires several hours of practical teaching experience.
 Some common careers for graduates include teachers, social workers, child program workers, and childcare specialists.

 Preschool teachers work with children who are at the age before kindergarten.
 Children have this opportunity to learn basic skills needed for further education.
 For example, the teacher may introduce concepts which help the children count by using blocks.
 In addition, they encourage language skills and group participation through story-telling and spoken word group games.
 Graduates may also pursue careers teaching kindergarten through the third grade.